-For many years, she worked in her family’s business (a restaurant and gift shop on the Cabot Trail).
+For many years, she worked in her family’s business, a restaurant and gift shop on the Cabot Trail.
 Elizabeth is a graduate of Dalhousie Law School and was admitted to the Bar in both Nova Scotia and Ontario.
-She has held the position of Associate General Council for the Public Interest Advocacy Centre, representing consumer, poverty and environment groups in her work in 1985-86.
+She has held the position of Associate General Council for the Public Interest Advocacy Centre, representing consumer, poverty and environment groups from 1985-86.
 She has worked extensively with indigenous peoples internationally, particularly in the Amazon, as well as with Canadian First Nations.
-She was the first executive director (volunteer, 1989-1992) of Cultural Survival (Canada) and worked for the Algonquin of Barriere Lake from 1991-1992.
+She was the first volunteer Executive Director of Cultural Survival Canada from 1989-1992 and worked for the Algonquin of Barriere Lake from 1991-1992.

-Elizabeth has also taught courses at Queens University School of Policy Studies, as well as teaching for a year at Dalhousie University to develop the programme established in her name a the Elizabeth May Chair in Women’s Health and Environment.
+Elizabeth has taught courses at Queens University School of Policy Studies, as well as teaching for a year at Dalhousie University to develop the programme established in her name in Women’s Health and Environment.
 She holds three honourary doctorates (Mount Saint Vincent University, Mount Allison, and the University of New Brunswick.)

-Elizabeth is the author of seven books, Budworm Battles (1982), Paradise Won: The Struggle to Save South Moresby (1990), At the Cutting Edge: The Crisis in Canada’s Forests (Key Porter Books, 1998, as well as a major new edition in 2004), co-authored with Maude Barlow, Frederick Street; Life and Death on Canada’s Love Canal (Harper Collins, 2000), How to Save the World in Your Spare Time (Key Porter Books, 2006), Global Warming for Dummies (co-authored with Zoe Caron, John Wiley and Sons, 2008) and most recently Losing Confidence: Power, Politics and the Crisis in Canadian Democracy, (MacLelland and Stewart, 2009).
+Elizabeth is the author of eight books, Who We Are: Reflections on my Life and on Canada (2014), Budworm Battles (1982), Paradise Won: The Struggle to Save South Moresby (1990), At the Cutting Edge: The Crisis in Canada’s Forests (Key Porter Books, 1998, as well as a major new edition in 2004), Frederick Street; Life and Death on Canada’s Love Canal (co-authored with Maude Barlow, Harper Collins, 2000), How to Save the World in Your Spare Time (Key Porter Books, 2006), Global Warming for Dummies (co-authored with Zoe Caron, John Wiley and Sons, 2008) and most recently Losing Confidence: Power, Politics and the Crisis in Canadian Democracy, (MacLelland and Stewart, 2009).
 Frederick Street focused on the Sydney Tar Ponds, and the health threats to children in the community – the issue that led her to go on a seventeen-day hunger strike in May 2001 in front of Parliament Hill.

 She has served on numerous boards of environmental groups and advisory bodies to universities and governments in Canada, including the Earth Charter Commission, co-chaired by Maurice Strong and Mikhail Gorbachev.
 Elizabeth is the recipient of many awards including the Outstanding Achievement Award from the Sierra Club in 1989, the International Conservation Award from the Friends of Nature, the United Nations Global 500 Award in 1990 and named one of the world’s leading women environmentalists by the United Nations in 2006.
 In 1996, she was presented with the award for Outstanding Leadership in Environmental Education by the Ontario Society for Environmental Education.
 She is also the recipient of the 2002 Harkin Award from the Canadian Parks and Wilderness Society (CPAWS).
 In 2006, Elizabeth was presented with the prestigious Couchiching award for excellence in public policy.
 Her environmental work has been profiled in numerous documentaries, including in the final episode of the acclaimed CBC series, “Canada: a Peoples’ History.”

-In the 2011 Election, Elizabeth made history by being the first Canadian Green Party candidate to be elected to the House of Commons.
-She now represents the riding of Saanich-Gulf Islands.
+In the 2011 Election, Elizabeth made history by being the first Green Party candidate to be elected to the House of Commons.
+In the 2015 Fall federal election Elizabeth May was re-elected in the riding of Saanich-Gulf Islands.